 Discounts require promo images, sales copy, emails, social media, and sometimes paid promotion.
 Each new price adds an additional factor to any custom logic you might have around renewals, upgrades, or cross promotions.
 Your support channels will be stressed with customers asking for last week’s sale price, or next week’s sale price, or a deal they found in an old email.
 How can you tell them a certain price was only available for a limited time when you’re going to be running a similar deal in a month or two?

 Running a sale once or twice a year offers a means to include potential customers you’ve ‘priced out’ or who might have been on the fence to give your paid products a try.
 Scott Bolinger offers an analysis of this in his post: Lessons Learned From 3 Years of Black Friday / Cyber Monday Sales.
-He says his BFCM sales nearly double his revenue in November.
+He says his BFCM sales nearly doubled his revenue in November.
 I’ve heard similar things from others… that a well done BFCM sale is like an extra month of revenue.

 Who doesn’t want to cheat physics and get an extra month of revenue out of their business?